 - Ideal For: Artists, retirees, cultural enthusiasts

 The cost of living in Florence is moderate to high.
-A single person’s monthly expenses, excluding rent, are approximately €900.
-Rent for a one-bedroom apartment in the city center averages around €900 to €1,200 per month.
+A single person’s monthly expenses, not including rent, are about €900.
+Rent for a one-bedroom apartment in the city center ranges from €900 to €1,200 per month.

 - Population: Approximately 870,000